Samuel-Ricardo/Samuel-Ricardo/README.md

 #### What Can You Do?

-> "Look, Simba, everything the Sun touches is our kingdom"
+> "Look, Visitor, Everything The Sun Touches Are Our Possibilities"

  <img align="top" whidth="10px" heigth="10px" src="http://www.islandofbob.com/uploads/1/2/9/1/12913710/6306498.jpg?188" />